dLeniston/web-services-project/readme.md

 Bootstrap with authentification being provided by *PassportJS*.
 It allows users to post their own recipes and add comments to others, middleware has been implemented to manage the ownership and permissions allowed to users to edit/delete their own recipes and comments.
 The configuration file is not included as part of this repository, an example config file can be found below.
+You can visit the hosted app on [Heroku here](https://calm-bayou-87875.herokuapp.com/)

 ##Routing Table